×

 Healthcare In Five: Nurse Manager

 A career as a nurse manager provides aspiring nurses who are interested in taking on additional responsibilities in nursing with a unique pathway toward leadership in nursing or healthcare.
 Nurse managers must be highly organized, possess strong communication skills, and maintain strong and effective leadership qualities.
-Continue reading to learn what a career as a nurse manager could look like.
+Becoming a nurse manager is a great way to build a career in leadership while setting the stage for more advanced positions in healthcare.

 What Is A Nurse Manager

-Nurse managers, also referred to as nurse administrators or clinical nurse coordinators, are responsible for the management and oversight of registered nurses within a designated department or unit.
+Nurse managers – also referred to as nurse administrators or clinical nurse coordinators – are responsible for the oversight of registered nurses within a designated department or unit.
 Nurse managers often serve as intermediaries between registered nurses and senior leadership, ensuring effective communication both inside nursing units and from senior leadership.
-Through their position, nurse managers ensure that nurses are providing safe, professional, and ethical care to all patients.
+Nurse managers also ensure that nurses are providing safe, professional, and ethical care to all patients.

 Nurse managers are responsible for a variety of administrative and oversight tasks centered around the day-to-day operations of a nursing unit or department.
 These management and administrative responsibilities help ensure that hospital nurses are effectively and seamlessly able to complete their jobs as required.
-Here are just a few of the administrative and managerial responsibilities of nurse managers:
+Here are a few of the responsibilities of nurse managers:

 Administrative